-Todd Brennan, a native of the Houstonian, is performing in his first concert season with Conspirare.
+Todd Brennan, a native Houstonian, is performing in his first concert season with Conspirare.
 In his performing career as a tenor, he specializes in early solo and choral repertoire, and baroque oratorio.
 While at Texas State University he had the privilege of working with Dr. Craig Hella Johnson, Dr. Joey Martin, Dr. Samuel Mungo, Dr. Cynthia Gonzales and voice instructor Cheryl Parrish.

 Brennan has been featured as a soloist with Texas State Chorale in Claudio Monteverdi’s Vespro della Beata Vergine or Vespers of 1610, J.S.
 Bach’s St. John Passion and recently, returning as a guest artist, in their performance of Dr. Craig Hella Johnson’s Considering Matthew Shepard.
 As a member of early music group Les Ancients, he has performed Robert Fayrfax’s Missa O Quam Glorifica and was a featured cantor in the groups premiere recording of Sebastián de Vivanco’s Magnificat a sexti toni.
 Brennan has also performed in operatic roles, including The Englishman in Ibert’s Angelique and The Witch in Humperdink’s Hansel and Gretel.